summanerd/front-end-challenge/README.md

 ###### Include your git repository so we can see progress on the task.

 If you have ANY questions, do not hesitate to ask!!
 You have one week to complete.
-Please email your work to brendan@shethinx.com and CC people@shethinx.com when complete.
+Please email your work to brendan@shethinx.com and CC people@shethinx.com when complete. **Do not submit any pull requests to the front-end-challenge repo.**